uditvira/shortlinks/README.md

 `shortlinks.csv` with `my-shortlink` as the `keyword` and your complex URL as the `destination_url`.

-Shortlinks are active as soon as **commited to maters**.
-Github may cache results of a short priod of time.
+Shortlinks are active as soon as **committed to master**.
+GitHub may cache results of a short period of time.

    [scripts]: https://github.com/hyphacoop/worker-coop-scripts
    [manual-update]: https://github.com/hyphacoop/worker-coop-scripts/blob/master/README.md#manually-forcing-a-script-run